-The ongoing, post-tertiary development of knowledge, skill and expertise resulting from a commitment to post-graduate continuous learning.
+The ongoing development of knowledge, skill and expertise resulting from a commitment to post-graduate continuous learning.
 It is the antithesis of “CPD points” for compliance sake.

 The evaluation of a learning activity by specialist, independent subject matter experts, to confirm it meets the CE/CPD standards set by governing bodies and to verify a person completed the activity.

 The formal process of recognising an individual’s successful demonstration of superior knowledge and competence across a validated best-practice body of knowledge and curriculum.